zehata/zehata/README.md

 ## Current projects:
 - NUSMods: I used it significantly while studying at NUS, so I feel like contributing back.
 You can check out my PRs to have an idea of the quality of my work in production codebases and my TypeScript/React skills.
 My fork is only used for PRs towards the project, so you will find most of my correspondence at https://github.com/nusmodifications/nusmods.

-- My portfolio site ([zehata.dev](https://zehata.dev)): You can check out the repo to see my abilities in the frontend, in architecturing a project, and my TypeScript/React/Next.js/PostgreSQL/AWS competency, and how I am working towards writing well-tested code. (**New!** I have recently added tests and code coverage toolings.)
+- My portfolio site ([zehata.dev](https://zehata.dev)): You can check out the repo to see my abilities in the frontend, in architecturing a project, and my TypeScript/React/Next.js/PostgreSQL/AWS competency, and how I am working towards writing well-tested code.

 - Navaday: Current freelance project for a travel agent SME.
 Private freelance work, I will make it generic eventually.

-- Currently working on a graph-based business/production-line planner
+- Currently working on a graph-based business/production-line planner: https://github.com/zehata/business-planner

 ## Languages I write in:
 - English and Mandarin Chines- Oh you want to know which _programming_ languages I write in